mattludwigs/elm-webpack-seed/README.md

 # Elm Webpack Seed

-Overally basic elm webpack seed project.
+Overaly basic elm webpack seed project.

 Once all dependencies are downloaded you can run: